Soundcore Space One vs Marshall Major V

 Which one is better?

-The Soundcore Space One is the better buy for most people - its Adaptive ANC feature crushes the Marshall Major V's passive noise isolation.
-That said, grab the Marshall Major V if you need marathon battery life—its 100+ hours means you can go days without charging.
+The Soundcore Space One is the better buy for most people - its Adaptive ANC crushes the Marshall Major V's passive noise isolation.

 Who should buy each?

-Choose the Soundcore Space One if: you want effective noise cancellation for travel, enjoy high-resolution audio with LDAC support, or need a comfortable over-ear fit for long listening sessions.
+Choose the Soundcore Space One if: you need effective Active Noise Cancellation, want high-resolution audio support, or prefer a more comfortable over-ear design.
 (9.35 oz weight)

-Choose the Marshall Major V if: you prioritize an ultra-long battery life for multiple days of use, prefer a lightweight design for portability, or want the convenience of wireless charging.
-(6.56 oz weight)
+Choose the Marshall Major V if: you need 100+ hours of battery life, want a lightweight design for portability, or prefer wireless charging convenience.

 Conclusion